 - No exams or tests worth more than 10% in the total evaluation of the course will be scheduled for credit courses in the last three hours of scheduled lectures, or in the day(s) between the end of lectures and the first day of the final exam period, without prior written approval from the instructor's dean, with a copy to the Registrar.
-Practical assessments such as lab exams, exhibitions, juries, and recitals are exempt. - Mid-term exams are held on the published date(s) listed in the course outline. - Final exams are held in a designated exam period.
-Courses with take-home final exams will use the scheduled final exam date as the due date. - Exam locations are added to the web course schedule towards the end of the term. - Once an exam date and time have been published, they cannot be changed without the written consent of all students in the course, and the approval of the instructor's dean. - Information about exams (including take-home finals) will be included in the course outline, as well as on the UR Self-Service class schedule.
+Practical assessments such as lab exams, exhibitions, juries, and recitals are exempt. - Mid-term exams are to be scheduled during a regular class meeting and are held on the published date(s) listed in the course outline.

+- Final exams are held in a designated exam period.
+Courses with take-home final exams will use the scheduled final exam date as the due date. - Final exam locations are added to the web course schedule towards the end of the term. - Once an exam date and time have been published, they cannot be changed without the written consent of all students in the course, and the approval of the instructor's dean. - Information about exams (including take-home finals) will be included in the course outline, as well as on the UR Self-Service class schedule.